-How to choose the best Polar watch for your needs
+How to choose the best Polar watch for you

-Even if you don't want the best Polar watch on the market, one step down is the Polar Vantage M2, which is almost identical to the Vantage V when it comes to looks and functionality, only missing out on features such as some of the tests and the running power which, as we mentioned before, might not be all that important to the vast majority of runners.
-All the better, the Polar Vantage M2 can be bought for little over half price of the Vantage V2.
+One step down is the Polar Vantage M2, which is almost identical to the Vantage V when it comes to looks and functionality, and only misses out on features such as some of the tests and the running power.
+The Vantage M2 can be bought for a little over half the price of the Vantage V2.

 Go for the Polar Ignite if you will use your new Polar watch mainly for tracking fitness activities like HIIT sessions or even yoga classes.
-It has the updated Polar Precision Prime sensor, all the new Vantage features and can be bought for around £160/$199.
+It has the updated Polar Precision Prime sensor and all the new Vantage features in a lightweight body.

 If you just want a no-frills running watch, you can choose either the Polar M430 or M200.
-The latter really is the basic model and can be bought for around £80/$90.
-For that money, you'll still get built-in GPS and wrist heart rate, which is pretty good.
+The latter really is the basic model, but for the money, you'll still get built-in GPS and wrist heart rate, which is pretty good.

 The main appeal of the Polar Flow app is the summary screens, let it be the account of all your daily or individual fitness activities.
-Polar watches don't automatically synchronise with the phone, you need to long press a button on the watch to start the process.
+Polar watches don't automatically synchronise with the phone; you need to long press the button on the watch to start the process.